jcchavezs/httpmole/README.md

-# httplie
+# httpmole

-**httplie** provides a mock server that will lie to http clients, saying as response whatever you tell it to say.
+**httpmole** provides a mock server that will lie to http clients, saying as response whatever you tell it to say.

 It provides support for a `response-file` that you can edit on real-time.